Join my daily Newsletter

 Dunbar's number in remote teams

-Excuse me, what number again?
 Maybe you’ve heard of Dunbar’s number.
 It’s the maximum number of people you can have a stable social relationship with: the kind where you know the other person, at least somewhat.
+Dunbar guesstimated this number at about 150 people, for humans.

 Read more